-alsloc Attribute
+alsloc

-Attribute; Microsemi (except 500K and PA).
+Attribute; Microsemi.
 Preserves relative placements of macros and IP blocks in the Microsemi Designer place-and-route tool.
 The alsloc attribute has no effect on synthesis, but is passed directly to Microsemi Designer.

-'''

-define_attribute {object} alsloc {location}
+define\attribute {object} alsloc {location}

-'''

 In the attribute syntax, object is the name of a macro or IP block and location is the row-column address of the macro or IP block.